gjwajda/Botnet/README.md

 FOR LEARNING PURPOSES ONLY.
-NOT FOR USE.
+NOT FOR MALICIOUS USE.